Tour du Mont Blanc

 • Breakfast every morning

-• Dinner at the huts and in Les Contamines, La Fouly, Trient and Champex (on 8 nights for our main trip, classic trip)
+• Dinner at the huts and in Les Contamines, Les Chapieux, La Fouly, Trient and Champex on our classic trip (subject to change depending on your itinerary)

 • Detailed Routecards TMB1-11 of the Exploratory system, printed on waterproof paper